ratio91/bitwarden_rs-docker-compose/README.md

 ## configure
 fill in your details in the `sample.env` file
 rename `sample.env` to `.env`
-(the SMTP and yubikey instructions are optional, you can remove them from the docker-compose file if you want)
+(the SMTP and yubikey instructions are optional, you can remove them from the .env file if you want)

-## run
+## run with docker (normal mode)
 `docker-compose up -d`

+# OR

+## run with docker (swarm mode)
+`docker stack deploy -c docker-compose.swarm.yml bitwarden`

 ## use